 As she continues to speak about her situation, with my spirit eyes, I see a gray-colored sphere of congested energy, right below her breastbone, together with a thick twisted energy braid of swampy dark brown that tethers her heart to her mother, and another dark-colored cord attached to a man about whom she has not yet spoken.

 I interpret these images as being of a long-standing issue with her mother which is also connected to her inability to have a healthy romantic relationship.

 With some surprise, she confirms my interpretation and acknowledges that she has never been able to confide the sexual abuse by her stepfather to any of her previous therapists, and we continue with other aspects of the session.

-After sweeping her body with the egg and plants, and with her permission, my obsidian knife symbolically but effectively severs the braided cords of the tug and pull of power, need, and accusation between her and her mother… she shivers as they are set free of each others’ controlling and unforgiving energies.
+After sweeping her body with the egg and plants, and with her permission, my obsidian knife, used within her spiritual energy body, severs the braided cords of the tug and pull of power, need, and accusation between her and her mother… she shivers as they are set free of each other’s controlling and unforgiving energies.